by David Bryan Wallace,

 The Physics Fixes website calls attention to unresolved questions in physics, and presents clearly reasoned corrections to errors or misconceptions in physics.
 The essays, though intended to be significant and consequential, mostly take the form of short essays.

 Physics Fixes website is maintained on an x10Hosting free web server at http://physicsfixes.elementfx.com.
 The site is non-commercial and advertisement free.
-You can receive update notices by following Physics Fixes on Facebook or on Twitter.
+You can receive update notices by following Physics Fixes on Facebook, (no longer on Twitter.)
 To see update history for this site since April 1, 2014 click here.

 I, David Bryan Wallace, firstname.lastname@example.org, am a retired mathematics instructor living in Cape Coral, Florida, USA.
 My thoughts in physics evolve by considering the implications of the experiments and theories of others.
 I acknowledge the influence of Thomas S. Kuhn whose book The Structure of Scientific Revolutions I read in 1963 when it was a newly published book and I was a student at Carleton College.